Hoji0020/Titanic/README.md

 ChatGPT => took less than 30 seconds, score is 0.779

 Follow someone else => took more than an hour, code still running

+F-16 Structural Senior Engineer

+Enjoy learning hacking for prevention and gaming

+Still not sure about the future.